SydneyJavaMeetup/aws-lambda-java11/README.md

 ##### Performance

-Results from k6/Graphana for load test runs:
+Results from k6/Graphana for load test runs, beginning with NodeJS, then Java 8 followed by Java 11:
 ![k6-results](k6-run.png)

 Conclusions: